3

 2

 • Hi pkz.
 That's not what I was talking bout.
 I edited my question to make it clearer.
 I meant something like: "This product is protected by Patent No. XXXX" -> This was true at one time, but not anymore, as the patent already expired.
-Sep 28, 2012 at 8:05
+Commented Sep 28, 2012 at 8:05

 • 1